Wilfrid M. de Freitas - Bookseller

 H-1605

 Lively, Penelope.
 Moon Tiger.
 London: Andre Deutsch, 1987.
 First edition.
 Winner of the 1987 Booker Prize.
-A fine copy in original dark blue boards, with 2" sunned strip at inside top edge (touching pastedown) near spine at rear; faint spot to fore edge of front free endpaper.
+A fine copy in original dark blue boards, with faint indentation across top edge of preliminaries (during binding?).
 Price-clipped pictorial (Nile scene) dust jacket nice and bright.

 $125